 Answers to more general queries, such as clinic locations, can be found on this website.
+You can also book and manage appointments via your Personal Health Record.
+See about your Personal Health Record for more information, including how to register.

 The receptionist will need to ask you a few questions, to confirm your identity and about the reason for phone call, so that your query is directed to the right place.
+Please note that abusive behaviour towards our staff will not be tolerated.

 Tel: 01865 225117 (there is an answer machine, please leave a message including your full name and contact details and they will contact you)